Typist01/sparta-simulator/README.md

 **User**
 This is how to use the program.
-Firt you run main, you are
+Firt, you run main, you are
+(ADD PICTURES HERE)
+EXAMPELS OF THE PROGRAM.

 *Build a simulator which will help track the number of people currently training with Sparta Global.*